dw198033/Git-learn/README.md

 create a new branch: develop.

-create a new branch si quick and simple.
+create a new branch is quick and simple.

+delet a branch feature1